Tornado myths: Opening windows to reduce tornado damage

-In even the most violent tornadoes, there is only a pressure drop of about 10%, which is about 1.4 psi.
+In even the most violent tornadoes, there is a pressure drop of only about 10%, which is about 1.4 psi.
 Not only can this difference be equalized in most structures in approximately three seconds, but if a significant pressure differential manages to form, the windows will break first, equalizing the pressure.
 Additionally, as the windows are the most fragile parts of a house, in a significant tornado flying debris will likely break enough windows to equalize any pressure difference fairly quickly.
 Regardless of any pressure drop, the direct effects of a tornado's winds are enough to cause damage to a house in all but the weakest tornadoes.

 Current advice is that opening windows in advance of a tornado wastes time that could be spent seeking shelter.
 Also, being near windows is very dangerous during a severe weather event, possibly exposing people to flying glass.